On Optimality of CSS Codes for Transversal $T$: Acknowledgment

 We would like to thank Kenneth Brown and Anirudh Krishna for helpful discussions.
 Kenneth Brown suggested us to think about a Bacon-Shor-like code on a $4 \times 4$ lattice, and this led to the first construction of the $\llbr 16,3,2 \rrbr$ code.
 Subsequently, during his visit to Duke University, Anirudh Krishna demonstrated that an equivalent $\llbr 16,3,2 \rrbr$ code can be constructed using decreasing monomial codes.
 We would also like to thank Andrew Landahl and Earl Campbell for carefully reading earlier drafts of this manuscript and providing helpful feedback.
 We are also thankful to Jeongwan Haah for encouraging us to clarify the existence of the self-dual code in the proof of Theorem~\ref{thm:transversal_T}; this motivated us to greatly improve this proof.
 N.R. would like to thank Christophe Vuillot, Jean-Pierre Tillich, Earl Campbell, Mark Howard, Michael Beverland, Andrew Landahl and Andrew Cross for fruitful discussions and feedback.
 The connections to pin codes, generalized triorthogonality and quasitransversality were made during these conversations.
 N.R. would like to thank Christophe Vuillot, Jean-Pierre Tillich, and Earl Campbell also for their hospitality during his visits to their research groups.

+This work was supported in part by the National Science Foundation (NSF) under Grant Nos.
+1718494 and 1908730.
 The research of M.N. was supported under the grant ODNI/IARPA LogiQ program (W911NF-16-1-0082).
-The work of H. D. Pfister and N. Rengaswamy was supported in part by the National Science Foundation (NSF) under Grant No. 1718494.
 Any opinions, findings, conclusions, and recommendations expressed in this material are those of the authors and do not necessarily reflect the views of these sponsors.

 \appendices